danielaparker/jsoncons/doc/ref/json_serializer.md

 #### Header

-    #include <jsoncons_ext/json/json_serializer.hpp>
+    #include <jsoncons/json_serializer.hpp>

-Four specializations for common character types and result types are defined for the pretty print and compressed serializers:
+Four specializations for common character types and result types are defined for both the pretty print and compressed serializers:

 Type                       |Definition
 ---------------------------|------------------------------